juvelop17/image-to-pdf/README.md

 ## Overview

-**ImageEnhancerPDF** is a powerful tool designed to enhance image readability and generate high-quality PDFs with precise specifications.
+**image-to-pdf** is a powerful tool designed to enhance image readability and generate high-quality PDFs with precise specifications.
 Whether you're preparing documents for presentations, reports, or publications, this program ensures your images are optimally processed and compiled into professional-grade PDFs.